SymfonyCasts/symfony5/sfcasts/ep4-relations/owning-vs-inverse.md

 symfony console doctrine:fixtures:load
 ```

 And... no errors!
-It looks like it worked!
-Double-check by with
+I think it worked!
+Double-check with:

 > SELECT * FROM answer